What is personal data?

 See below for information regarding how personal data is processed for Applicants

-Vattenfall collects personal data for example when you visit corporate.vattenfall.com, when data is provided to Vattenfall via regular mail, email, telephone, etc., or when Vattenfall collects data from public registers.
+Vattenfall collects personal data for example when you visit group.vattenfall.com, when data is provided to Vattenfall via regular mail, email, telephone, etc., or when Vattenfall collects data from public registers.

-Vattenfall uses so called cookies to ensure that functions and services at corporate.vattenfall.com shall function properly.
+Vattenfall uses so called cookies to ensure that functions and services at group.vattenfall.com shall function properly.

 When personal data is collected by the Vattenfall Group, the person providing his/her personal data will receive information about: